yeehaa123/elab/h2020/proposal/dissemination_plan.md

 + through the open, online courses on the platform and the presentation of the project through workshops at academic events and at universities world wide, more universities will be motivated to employ the platform and courses as new and low-cost means to enhance their curriculums.

++ we will use exemplary projects made on the platform to convince other knowledge institutions to incorporate the platform as a way to encourage new forms of collaboration amongs their students and staff members and with other institutions internationally.